Pornography Act (Austria): Homosexual pornography

-Even if same-sex pornography continued to be regarded as “hardcore pornography,” the Innsbruck Regional Court ruled in 1989 that the act was not punishable (Section 42 of the Austrian Criminal Code).
-Since then, the trade in same-sex pornography has been legal in the jurisdiction of the Innsbruck Higher Regional Court (Tyrol and Vorarlberg), while the rest of Austria did not follow this view.
-Even after the repeal of Section 210 of the criminal code, the Supreme Court ruled that same-sex pornography was “absolutely obscene.”
+Even if same-sex pornography continued to be regarded as "hardcore pornography," the Innsbruck Regional Court ruled in 1989 that the act was not punishable (Section 42 of the Austrian Criminal Code).
+Since then, the distribution of same-sex pornography within the jurisdiction of the Higher Regional Court of Innsbruck (Tyrol and Vorarlberg), while the rest of Austria did not follow this view.
+Even after the repeal of Section 210 of the criminal code, the Supreme Court ruled that same-sex pornography was "absolutely obscene."
 An attempt at reform in the 1990s was unsuccessful; according to Elisabeth Holzleithner, the reform failed due to ideological barriers in politics at the time.
 The Attorney General's Office tried twice to persuade the Supreme Court to revise this decision, but without success.
 The complaints were dismissed on formal grounds.
-Courts in Linz and Krems overturned seizures of lesbian pornographic films or upheld them without explicitly recognizing their “absolute obscenity.”
-Therefore, the highest judges saw no need to comment on this issue.
-Outside Tyrol and Vorarlberg, the courts upheld the absolute ban on the commercial distribution of homosexual pornography, with a few exceptions that only concerned the lifting of seizures.
-However, the repeal of the offenses of “advertising” homosexuality (Section 220 of the Criminal Code) and “connections for the promotion of same-sex obscenity” (Section 221 of the Criminal Code) in 1997 led to a change.
+Courts in Linz and Krems overturned seizures of lesbian pornographic films or upheld them without explicitly recognizing their "absolute obscenity."
+Consequently, the Supreme Court saw no reason to comment further on this issue.
+With the exception of Tyrol and Vorarlberg, case law continued to uphold the strict ban on the commercial distribution of homosexual pornography.
+The few exceptions were limited to the lifting of seizures.
+With the abolition of criminal offences relating to "advertising" homosexuality (Section 220 of the Criminal Code) and "connections for the promotion of same-sex obscenity" (Section 221 of the Criminal Code) in 1997 led to a change.
 Styrian courts, such as the Leoben Regional Court and the Graz Higher Regional Court, allowed the commercial distribution of homosexual pornography outside Tyrol and Vorarlberg.
-The courts emphasized that changes in criminal law and social acceptance of homosexuality meant that same-sex pornography was no longer considered absolutely obscene within the meaning of Section 1.
-The substantive and procedural equality of same-sex and different-sex partnerships in 1998 further supported this view.
+The courts emphasized that changes in criminal law and social acceptance of homosexuality meant that homosexual pornography was no longer considered absolutely obscene within the meaning of Section 1.
+The substantive and procedural equality of homosexual sex and different sex partnerships in 1998 further supported this view.
+The Pornography Act was interpreted increasingly broadly, both with regard to homosexual pornography and in terms of the distinction between ‘pornography’ and ‘erotica’, which is permitted without restriction.
+For instance, in 1989 the Innsbruck Regional Court classified a lesbian scene merely as ‘erotic tenderness’, and in 1997 the Vienna Regional Criminal Court ruled that certain depictions could not be classified as ‘excessively intrusive and repulsive’ as they were shown in a static form.